 The older Classic 125cc can very easily be customised to look like a Mutt at low cost.
 The Maverick 125cc is definitely worth checking out if you prefer your retro 125cc motorcycle in a street scrambler/tracker package.
-Herald is in the process of updating its other bikes to meet EURO4 – so there’s likely to be a few new surprises in 2018, if not sooner.
+Herald has updated its other bikes to meet EURO4 – and there’s likely to be a few new surprises in 2020.

 Bullit is a fun brand with seriously, high-quality components.
 One look at the inverted forks on the Spirit 125cc tells you it means as much business as a 125cc can.
 Bullit appeals to the learner-legal market but also experienced riders who are seeking a fun, great-looking small retro motorcycle – maybe as a commuter or weekend plaything.